-Marketing Should Own Telephone Lead QualificationOctober 17, 2012
+Marketing Should Own Telephone Lead QualificationOctober 17, 2012 by Derek Singleton

 The days where marketers simply fill the sales funnel with names must end.
 This quantity-over-quality approach to lead generation has fueled the longstanding tension between Sales and Marketing.
 One way to resolve this tension is to have Marketing–not Sales–take point on telephone lead qualification.